-- All students must complete at least five of the MI 800 core courses as shown below. - Following the student's plan of study, they should successfully complete additional credits for a total of at least 30 credits. - All students must choose a plan A, with a thesis, or plan B, with a project or poster as their completion requirement. - Students must complete MSU required trainings such as: RCR (responsible conduct of research), RVSM (relationship violence & sexual misconduct), SARV (sexual assault and relationship violence) and Bystander training, as well as DEI (diversity, equity and inclusion) initiatives.
-These are administered through the Ability system and tied to student records - International students are all accepted on a provisional status.
-They must complete language requirements set forth by MSU, the Graduate School and the Media & Information Department before this status is lifted and they are able to enroll without restriction.
+- All students must complete at least five of the MI 800 core courses as shown in Degree Requirements. - Following the student's plan of study, they should successfully complete additional credits for a total of at least 30 credits. - All students must choose a plan A, with a thesis, or plan B, with a project or poster as their completion requirement. - Students must complete MSU required trainings such as: RECR (responsible ethicial conduct of research), RVSM (relationship violence & sexual misconduct), SARV (sexual assault and relationship violence) and Bystander training, as well as DEI (diversity, equity and inclusion) initiatives.
+These are administered through the Ability system and tied to student records